EDUCAlliance/EDUC-AI-Chatbot/API_DOC.md

 ## Notes

-- Onboarding must be completed in the Nextcloud client before using the API for a given room.
+- The conversation state, including onboarding progress, is tied to the `room_token`.
+Use a unique `room_token` for each distinct conversation or chat room.
-- The API is stateless and can be used from any client that can receive HTTP POST callbacks.
+- The API is stateless from the perspective of the HTTP connection, but maintains conversation state on the server based on the `room_token`.
 - For advanced usage, refer to the source code in `api.php`.